Associate Professor, Finance

 My research focuses on corporate governance.
 I examine how employee treatment affects firm performance.
 I examine labor litigations, filed by employees, and study why labor disputes are important to firms’ financial health.
-I also study the relation between employee well-being and innovation, and analyze whether employee treatment spur corporate innovation.
-Some of my research is published in following journals:
+I also study the relationship between employee well-being and innovation and analyze whether employee treatment spurs corporate innovation.
+Some of my research has been published in the following journals:

 Unsal, O., & Brodmann, J. (2023).
 Corporate reputation and market reaction: Evidence from FinTech industry.
 Applied Economics Letters, 30(2), 141-148.

 Brodmann, J., & Unsal, O. (2023).
 Employee treatment and Securities Exchange Commission investigations.
 Managerial Finance, (ahead-of-print).